ObjectModules/deploy/[Mapping]-Overall.md

 * The Process of `hyip info` be displayed as Organization Pages
 * The process of `info` will be displayed as Project Pages

 Follow to the diagram, all the code of main process will be put on User.
-OUt of the main process such of code will be arranged so it can be displayed on Organization and described on their correspond wikis.
+Out of those main processes such of code will be arranged so it can be displayed on Organization and described on their correspond wikis.
 ###Appearance
 Here is the appearance of repositories will look like:
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/Hyip-Info.png)